blockchainsllc/in3/.gitlab/issue_templates/new_issue.md

 (Summarize the bug encountered concisely)

+## Is there an open issue

+Please search if there are open issues (same or related) before creating a new one.

+## What is the expected correct behavior?

+(What you should see instead)

+## What is the current bug behavior?

+(What actually happens)

 ## Steps to reproduce

 (How one can reproduce the issue - this is very important)